 We navigated to a spot between Coronado Island and San Diego Bay, dropped anchor and threaded a mackerel head onto a giant hook with a 1-ounce weight.
 A few minutes later, the heavy action rod in the back of the boat began to bend wildly.

 I set the hook as hard as I could and seemingly ripped into a small car driving downhill in the opposite direction.
 “Wow,” I muttered, while holding on for dear life.
 “This thing is strong.”
 Little did I know it would take more than eight minutes before we’d even catch a glimpse of what we were up against: a monstrous bat ray, with a wingspan around 5-feet.

-I’ve caught 30-pound muskies, 40-pound catfish and sturgeon over 5-feet long, but I must say that ray has an unfair advantage when it comes to fighting––the shape of its body gives it incredible leverage in the water.
-The sunny San Diego skyline watched silently as my guide, Capt.
-James Nelson, and I battled the fish.
-It went on long runs, effortlessly stripping out chunks of 30-pound braided line, before burying itself in the mud.
+I’ve caught 25-pound muskie, 45-pound catfish and sturgeon over 5-feet long, but I must say that ray has an unfair advantage when it comes to fighting––the sheer shape and dynamic of its body gives it incredible leverage in the water.
+It went on huge runs, stripping out 30-pound braided line with ease, then buried itself in the mud, then took off again.
 We had to chase after it several times as it stripped the line down almost to the backing.

 In total it took 33 minutes to land the beast, and during that time I was sorely reminded how badly I need to start lifting weights.
 I barely had any time to recover before hooking another ray, this one much smaller, and a sting ray as opposed to a bat ray.